 Regulation 8 - Radio personnel

-Every vessel shall carry personnel qualified for distress and safety radiocommunication purposes.
-The personnel shall be holders of the relevant radio certificates, any one of whom shall be designated to have primary responsibility for radiocommunications during distress incidents.
+1 Every vessel shall carry personnel qualified for distress and safety radiocommunication purposes.
+The personnel shall be holders of the relevant radio certificates, any one of whom shall be designated to have primary responsibility for radiocommunications in emergencies.